sciZer0/7/v/README.md

 On the initial stage, the native token is estimated based at the 1st milestone, the market capitalization of $50 billion.

+The Vote DAO is being formed right now.
+So if you are a programming engineer, you may become a Contributor of the Vote DAO.

 <br>